stream-payments/b2b-marketplace/README.md

 This project includes three directories:

-1. `b2b-admin`: The Medusa admin dashboard.
+1. `b2b-admin`: The admin dashboard.
-2. `b2b-server`: The Medusa server.
+2. `b2b-server`: The server.
-3. `b2b-storefront`: The Medusa Next.js storefront.
+3. `b2b-storefront`: The Next.js storefront.

 ## How to Install